 2. Your shoes or boots should fit snugly but not too tightly and provide enough room in your toes so that you have wiggle room.
 Make sure to have your feet measured when purchasing your footwear.

 3. Take your foot type into account when purchasing shoes or boots.
-For example, if you have flat feet shoes and boots with good arch support are a must.
+For example if you have flat feet, shoes and boots with good arch support are a must.
+Be sure to check out my book, "How to Buy Hiking Boots to Prevent Plantar Fasciitis."

 4. Shop for shoes toward the late afternoon when feet tend to swell.